-15. Staffing: Recruitment, Retention and Continuing Professional Development (CPD)
+14. Staffing: Recruitment, Retention and Continuing Professional Development (CPD)

 The school adheres to recruitment, selection and retention procedures, which are fair, equal, and in line with statutory duties.
-Positive action is taken to encourage people from under represented groups to apply for positions at all levels in the school.
+Action is taken to encourage people from under represented groups to apply for positions at all levels in the school.